1ClickServicesLtd/cpanel-domainparking/README.md

 # cpanel-domainparking
 These two steps will allow you to enable your cPanel DNS Only hosts as a domain parking provider for domain names pointed to your name servers.
 You can customise the template with your own name servers, time to live, abuse contact and parking IP.

+Once your domain names are pointed to a host you can then create a web page that can read the domain name and display this on screen with either adverts or other information as you wish.
+Remember to ensure the web server serving these pages has no hostname set in Apache.
+This will only answer over http:// not https://.

 Support the request at cPanel at URL - https://features.cpanel.net/topic/22062-domain-parking-for-any-domain-set-to-name-servers